AndrewJBateman/ionic-angular-project/README.md

 ## Features

-* Authorization using can
+* Authorization module using Angular Routing with the Angular [canLoad auth guard interface](https://angular.io/api/router/CanLoad) to prevent access to pages if user is not logged in.

+* [Theme variables.scss](https://ionicframework.com/docs/theming/css-variables) file used to create a global color theme using the [Ionic color palette](https://ionicframework.com/docs/theming/color-generator) (note colors were in rgb not #hex as shown in the Ionic tutorial).

 ## Status & To-do list

-* Status: Working basic app
+* Status: Working basic app with a global theme applied.
 * To-do: complete course

 ## Inspiration